aabarmin/smart-collections/README.md

 This should be a separate module to be reused in my other projects.

 - [x] Login via Google
-- [ ] Enable new user with login/password registration
+- [x] Enable new user with login/password registration
 - [ ] Fancy login page
-- [ ] Email and login registration
+- [x] Email and login registration

 ### Collections

-- [ ] Create a collection
+- [x] Create a collection
-- [ ] View a list of collections
+- [x] View a list of collections
+- [x] Add a vinyl to the collection
-- [ ] Add a vinyl to the collection
+- [ ] Add a cover to the vinyl
 - [ ] Share a collection with somebody (read/write permissions)

 ### Public pages